 Learn.
 Read and ask as much as you can about Meniere’s disease.
 Understanding will help you better cope with your loved one’s illness.

 A healthy body can help you better cope with the challenges of Meniere’s disease.
 In general, eat right and get plenty of sleep.
 And keep active by getting regular exercise, but don't get too tired.
 Exercise can help loosen and strengthen your muscles and keep your body as healthy as possible.
-If you need them, your doctor may also recommend vestibular (balance) exercises.
+If you need them, your doctor may also recommend balance (vestibular) exercises.
 These exercises may be taught in your doctor’s office or by a physical therapist.
 They’re designed to help improve your balance and coordination and lessen dizziness.
 Consider wearing a medical alert bracelet or necklace.

 While learning to cope with chronic illness, you may find you have periods of depression, frustration, and fear.
 These are all normal feelings.
 Give yourself time to adjust.
-But don’t give in to self-pity.
 You can live and cope with Meniere’s disease.
 But if feelings of depression get worse, don't wait to seek professional help if needed.
 Stay active—don’t let Meniere’s disease stop you from living a full, enjoyable life.
 And stay close to family and friends.
 Tell them how you’re feeling and how they can help you.
 Also, spend time with them doing things you enjoy.